adnanafzalraj/laravel-crud/README.md

 # Laravel CRUD (blog)

-A simple **Laravel mini application** demonstrating **CRUD (Create, Read, Update, Delete)** operations for a blog system.
+A simple "Laravel mini application" demonstrating "CRUD (Create, Read, Update, Delete)" operations for a blog system.
-This project is intended for learning and practicing Laravel basics.
+This project is intended for practicing Laravel basics.

 ---